shankarapailoor/moonshine/README.md

 ## Requirements

 ### Syzkaller and Linux
 MoonShine has been tested with Syzkaller commit ```f48c20b8f9b2a6c26629f11cc15e1c9c316572c8```.
 Instructions to setup Syzkaller as well as to build Linux disk images for fuzzing can be found [here](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md).
+Although the instructions say they are for Ubuntu 14.04 it also works for Ubuntu 16.04+.

 ### Golang
-If Syzkaller has been successfully setup, then golang should already be installed, but in the off-chance it hasn't see [here](https://golang.org/doc/install) for instructions.
+If Syzkaller has been successfully setup, then golang should already be installed.
+However, if you want to just run MoonShine on some sample traces, follow the installation instructions [here](https://golang.org/doc/install).
 After installing golang, add $GOPATH/bin to your $PATH
 ```bash
 export PATH=$PATH:$GOPATH/bin/
 ```